norrismw/SLAE/docs/assignment-3.md

 Using the 50 bytes of buffer space remaining after program control has been obtained via the stack buffer overlow vulnerability caused by the `eggshell` argument, an "Egg Hunter" shellcode would injected and excuted.
 The egg hunter shellcode would search virtual address space for the unique egg value.
 Once the the location of the egg is found, a `JMP` instruction can be used to execute the reverse shell shellcode following the egg.

 There is a wealth of information available on the subject, and as such, the demo explained below is based primarily off of the work of Matt Miller.
-Particularly, the majority of the shellcode outlined below is described in his paper, _Safely Searching Process Virtual Address Space_ which can be found here [[[LINK TO http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf]]].
+Particularly, the majority of the shellcode outlined below is described in his paper, _Safely Searching Process Virtual Address Space_, which can be found here [[[LINK TO http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf]]].
 The egg hunter shellcode analysis by FuzzySecurity was also a valuable source of information regarding egg hunter techniques, however the analysis is focused heavily on Windows rather than on Linux.
 The egg hunter shellcode explanation and analysis from FuzzySecurity can be found here [[[LINK TO https://www.fuzzysecurity.com/tutorials/expDev/4.html]]].

 The rest of this post will aim to explain, analyze, and demonstrate an egg hunter shellcode inspired by the work of Matt Miller.